Your mind must flower

 - Thank goodness it's not a carnivore.

-- Talking Animal: Lucky Seven Sampson is a rabbit.
+- Talking Animal: Lucky Seven Sampson is a rabbit and the only talking animal in the series.

-- The Dog Bites Back: In "Nouns", a Grumpy Old Lady gets her dog to bark after the heroes, who give it a bone, causing it to turn against her.
+- The Dog Bites Back: In "A Noun is a Person, Place, or Thing", a Grumpy Old Lady gets her dog to bark after the heroes, who give it a bone, causing it to turn against her.

 - Tin-Can Telephone: Facetiously suggested as an alternative to the normal telephone if the family stops paying the phone bill in "Where the Money Goes."